Complexities of Treatment for Type 2 Diabetes

 This is the first in a series of articles on a framework we’ve developed for recommending medications for treating patients with type 2 diabetes.
 We begin by defining the scope of the problem that physicians face when making these choices.
-Future articles will explain how to incorporate patient cost, side-effect trade-offs and other decisions that need to be made.
+Future articles will explain how to incorporate patient cost, side-effect trade-offs, and other decisions that need to be made.
 For our last article, we will introduce our decision-support software, which automates much of this decision-making.

 A thousand times today, in offices all over America, hospital patients will be diagnosed with type 2 diabetes.
-When that happens, a healthcare provider has to make a treatment decision of enormous complexity, often with partial information to go on, and in the span of just a few minutes.
+When that happens, a healthcare provider has to make a treatment decision of enormous complexity, often with incomplete information to go on, and in the span of just a few minutes.

-Consider that in this typical office visit, there are at least 60 different single drug treatment options that the healthcare provider can prescribe to bring that patient’s blood glucose to goal.
+Consider that in this typical office visit, there are at least 60 different single drug treatment options that the healthcare provider can prescribe to bring that patient’s blood glucose to the goal.
 These options include at least 50 branded medicines approved by the FDA since 1992 and generics such as metformin.
 Most healthcare providers will also recommend diet and exercise as therapies, too.

-A healthcare provider will typically prescribe 1 to 5 of these treatments, based on the patient’s specific condition.
+A healthcare provider will typically prescribe 1 to 5 of these treatments based on the patient’s specific condition.
 There are almost 6 million different combinations of “1 to 5” medicines when choosing from a list of 60.
 (If you’re interested in the math, it’s an “n choose k” problem where n=60 and k=1, 2, 3, 4, and 5)

 But choosing the right medication from millions of options is just one of the healthcare provider’s challenges.
 Another problem appears when the healthcare provider has to consider the patient’s out-of-pocket cost for these treatments.
 After all, a patient won’t take medicines they can’t afford.

-There are more than 40,000 individual health insurance plans offered in the United States, each with their own drug coverage and prices.
+There are more than 40,000 individual health insurance plans offered in the United States, each with their drug coverage and prices.
 So, in addition to sorting through millions of therapy combinations, a healthcare provider has to know how much each medicine costs for the patient’s insurance plan.
 And if the patient’s prescription coverage comes from Medicare Part D, the healthcare provider has to consider that plan’s coverage gap, commonly known as the “donut hole,” in the context of the patient’s budget and treatment.

 No other industry asks its professionals to solve problems this big without technology to help.
-And yet we expect healthcare provider to do it, usually in the middle of a 15-minute office visit.
+And yet we expect healthcare providers to do it, usually in the middle of a 15-minute office visit.
 Why?
 More importantly, what can we do to help?

 One way to help healthcare providers deal with this complexity is the use of professional treatment guidelines.
 Among the most popular is the American Association of Clinical Endocrinologists/America College of Endocrinology Comprehensive Type 2 Diabetes Management Algorithm (“the AACE algorithm”).
 First published in 2013, the AACE algorithm is a 10-page guide with flowchart-based treatment options.
 These options include eleven classes of anti-diabetic medications, plus diet, exercise, and surgery options.

 However, we believe the AACE algorithm has limitations that affect its ability to identify promising treatment options.
 For example, the AACE algorithm doesn’t ask the patient how much they can afford per month for their medication.
-But patients won’t take medicines they can’t afford.
+And patients won’t take medicines they can’t afford.

 Even if it asked the patient for a monthly budget, the algorithm has no direct way to incorporate this information into its decision, because it has no mechanism to use the details of the patient’s insurance plan.

-We also believe it’s difficult to use the AACE algorithm when discussing a set of treatment options along a continuum of cost, side-effect, and efficacy with the patient.
+We also believe it’s challenging to use the AACE algorithm when discussing a set of treatment options along a continuum of cost, side-effect, and efficacy with the patient.
 For example, we believe current guidelines are not easily used to answer patient-centered questions such as:

 - Is an additional 0.3 reduction in blood glucose levels worth $30 per month to you?